flybd5/heliorandom/README.md

 This endpoint selects the closest image from one of the AIA datasources (8-16, selected randomly by "timestamp % 9 + 8") and then runs a sha256 hash on the image file.
 This image file hash is then concatenated with a timestamp measured in microseconds and then hashed again using sha256.
 The result is returned as a seed value.

 The code for the API call is here: https://github.com/Helioviewer-Project/api/blob/beta/src/Module/WebClient.php#L991

+The program heliorandom_sha uses this API call to generate keys and saves them to a text file.
+Heliorandom_bin does the same thing but saves them in binary format to a file.
+Look in the source to modify the filename and the number of keys requested.
+Do NOT change the 20ms delay between calls or the API will throw you out after a short while.
+Be respectful of Helioviewer resources.